berkeley-stat159/project-theta/slides/README.md

 * http://pandoc.org/demo/example9/producing-slide-shows-with-pandoc.html

+##Instructions
+To build the slides simply use make command `make all` from this directory

 ## Progress report presentation

 Use the above guide (link) to learn how to use pandoc with beamer to produce